You are listening to the Sean Hannity Radio Show podcast.

 Nobody has given us any evidence of any collusion.

-And you believe now that there's a 99-plus percent certainty that it never happened, and there's evidence that will prove that.
+And you believe now that there's a 99-plus percent certainty that it never happened and that there's evidence that'll prove that.

 That's correct.

-now uh that so that showed you when they went along when the intelligence communities went along with that phony story that there was some uh these people were just mad about a video that was done uh when when obviously this was a major terrorist attack commemorating nine eleven and But our intelligence committees backed up Hillary in that,
+And now that shows you, when they went along, when the intelligence communities went along with that phony story that there was some these people were just mad about a video that was done when obviously this was a major terrorist attack commemorating 9-11.

 It's wrong and it needs to be exposed.